 Enrollment of the VBLOC-DM2 ENABLE trial began in the second quarter of 2008.
-The VBLOC-DM2 ENABLE trial is designed to evaluate the effects of VBLOC therapy on glucose regulation and blood pressure in approximately 30 patients who were hypertensive using the Maestro RC System.
+The VBLOC-DM2 ENABLE trial is designed to evaluate the efficacy and safety of VBLOC therapy on obese subjects as well as its effect on glucose regulation in approximately 30 patients who are using the Maestro Rechargeable System.
 The trial is an international, open-label, prospective, multi-center study.
 We plan to evaluate the efficacy of VBLOC therapy by measuring average percentage EWL, HbA1c (blood sugar), FPG (fasting plasma glucose), blood pressure, calorie intake, appetite and other endpoints at one week, one month, three, six, 12 and 18 months and longer.
 To date, no deaths related to our device or unanticipated adverse device effects have been reported during the VBLOC-DM2 ENABLE trial and the safety profile is similar to that seen in the other VBLOC trials.
-As announced in June 2011 and October 2011, follow-up of patients showed the below data.
+As previously announced the following results were reported at 12 month intervals.

-Percent EWL (from implant, Company updated interim data):
+• Percent EWL (from implant, Company updated interim data):